LEIII18/MD4LC/README.md

 The label set is a multi-dimensional knowledge label system formed by team's expert annotators based on the Chain of Thought.
 Specifically, it comprises age classification labels used to assess the relative ages of craters, subtype classification labels representing the morphological features, and bilingual text labels (Chinese and English) that describe the geological characteristics of impact craters.

 Additionally, MD4LC includes a global Helium-3 content distribution map produced by our team.
-It is also one of the important base map data that constitute the MD4LC remote sensing dataset.
+It is also one of the important base map data that constitute the MD4LC.
 We are sharing this data here for collaborative use.

 <p align="center">
   <img src="https://github.com/LEIII18/MD4LC/blob/main/The%20specific%20structure%20of%20the%20MD4LC.png" width="600">